Orbit-Avionics/CubeSat/TRONIX.md

 - Must be able to respond and ping back messages, a duplex communication should be established successfully.
 - Should necessarily data log(Temperature, Pressure).
 - Re-entry within days no need to consider radiation effects.
+- A extension for connection should be provided for future expansion.

 ## Standards aimed to achive in future